jaydenhinrichsen/remote-security/README.md

 ![](droplet-conn-demo.gif)

 ---
-Command received from the Droplet server
+Commands received from the Droplet server

 ![](android-conn-demo.gif)